devbisme/kicad-3rd-party-tools/README.md

 - [footwork](https://github.com/monostable/footwork) - Unfinished footprint editor that tries to mix the s-expression footprint format with Racket (Scheme) to programmatically create footprints.

 - [fpmagic](http://fpmagic.engineerjs.com/) - Web based, Chrome only, SMD only experimental footprint editor.
 Draw footprints using the constraints from a datasheet drawing.

+## Plumbing

+These are libraries/packages/modules that can help when creating tools like the ones listed above.

+- [KinJector](https://github.com/xesscorp/kinjector) - Inject/eject JSON/YAML data to/from KiCad Board files.
+Primarily used to read/write design rules, net classes, net class assignments, and part (X,Y)/orientation/top-bottom positions.

+- [kinparse](https://github.com/xesscorp/kinparse) - A parser for KiCad schematic netlist files that are output by EESCHEMA.
+Just pass a file containing a netlist to the `parse_netlist()` function and it will deliver a [pyparsing](https://pypi.python.org/pypi/pyparsing) object containing all the netlist's information.

+- [pykicad](https://github.com/dvc94ch/pykicad) - The aim of this project is to provide high quality and well tested support for reading and writing KiCad file formats.

+- [kicad-python](https://github.com/pointhi/kicad-python) - An abstraction layer for the KiCad python interface.
+(Be aware this is in initial development and the interface can change anytime!)

 ## License